banditcalle/matchbox/README.md

 - `get_opps.py` — Fetches sales opportunities from Microsoft Dynamics 365, matches them with top consultant resumes using semantic search, and generates enhanced opportunity descriptions with match percentages using OpenAI GPT.
 - `match_prompts.py` — Contains logic for embedding, searching, and matching opportunities to consultant resumes, and generating enhanced descriptions.
 - `getSharePoint.py`, `get_share_point.py`, `test2.py`, `cv_processor.py`, `dedupe_chroma.py`, `queryVectorDB.py` — Additional scripts for SharePoint, data processing, deduplication, querying, and matching.
-- `get_employees.py` — Fetches employees from Dynamics 365, prints their name, email, and resolves their company name using `get_companies.py`.
+- `get_employees.py` — Fetches employees from Dynamics 365, resolves their company name using `get_companies.py`, and can trigger SharePoint CV ingestion for each employee via `get_cv_share_point.py`.
+If the company folder is missing in SharePoint, the error is logged and the script continues with the next employee.
 - `get_companies.py` — Fetches and resolves company (subsidiary) labels from Dynamics 365 option sets.
 - `Infile_temp/AvailableConsultants.xlsx` — Example input file (not processed by the pipeline).
 - `__pycache__/` — Python bytecode cache directory.